awsdocs/amazon-transcribe-developer-guide/doc_source/alternative-med-transcriptions.md

 ## API<a name="alternative-med-transcriptions-api"></a>

 **To identify speakers in an audio file using a batch transcription job \(API\)**
-+ For the [ StartMedicalTranscriptionJob ](API_StartMedicalTranscriptionJob.md) API, specify the following\.
++ For the [StartMedicalTranscriptionJob](https://docs.aws.amazon.com/transcribe/latest/APIReference/API_StartMedicalTranscriptionJob.html) API, specify the following\.

   1. For `MedicalTranscriptionJobName`, specify a name that is unique in your AWS account\.

   1. For `LanguageCode`, specify the language code that corresponds to the language spoken in your audio file and the language of your vocabulary filter\.

-  1. In the `MediaFileUri` parameter of the `Media` object, specify the name of the audio file you want to transcribe\.
+  1. In the `MediaFileUri` parameter of the `Media` object, specify the location of the audio file you want to transcribe\.

   1. For `Specialty`, specify the medical specialty of the clinician speaking in the audio file\.